-11.5.1 Accessibility of Transit Data exists that would enable the calculation of percent of urban and suburban households within 0.5 mi of a regular transit stop - but the analysis has not yet been done statewide.
+11.5.1 Accessibility of Transit Although data exist to calculate the percent of urban and suburban households living within 0.5 mi of a regular transit stop, this type of analysis has not yet been done statewide.

 11.5.2 Transportation Affordability

 There are no readily available statewide data and analysis showing the percent of households spending more than 15% of income on transportation.

-DEVELOPMENT PATTERNS

 Dimension 12: Development Patterns

 Goal

 We envision a New Jersey where open space is protected and publically accessible.
 Existing developed areas and infrastructure are optimized and people, businesses and infrastructure are located in places that are safe and resilient to the impacts of climate change.